ʻEwa Gentry, Hawaii

-This area also known just as Ewa (in Hawaiian, ʻewa means "crooked").
+This area is also known as just ʻEwa (in Hawaiian, ʻewa means "crooked").
 In the late 19th century to early 20th century, ʻEwa was one of the large population centers on the Island of Oʻahu, with industry focused around sugar cane production.
 The ʻEwa Mill, in ʻEwa was a major employer that set up residential villages.
 Sugar cane is no longer grown on the ʻEwa Plain and ʻEwa Gentry is now part of Oʻahu's new suburban growth center—an area of substantial sprawl spreading unbroken to the south to ʻEwa Gentry, north to Honouliuli, and west to Kalaeloa and Kapolei.
 This area is now referred to as Oʻahu's Second City, with a city center (downtown) located in Kapolei.

 Geography

 ʻEwa Gentry is located at 21°20'22" North, 158°1'47" West (21.339441, -158.029725), inland from ʻEwa Gentry on the west side of the main thoroughfare, Fort Weaver Road (State Rte.
 76).
 This highway runs north past ʻEwa to Waipahu, connecting there to Farrington Highway (State Rte.
 90) and the H-1 freeway.
 Major cross streets are Kapolei Parkway, which will eventually connect to Kapolei City Center and Geiger Road, which runs westward to Kalaeloa.

 According to the United States Census Bureau, the CDP has a total area of 0.3 sqmi, of which, 0.3 sqmi of it is land and none of it is covered by water.